Here are 50 incredibly interesting slices of movie trivia that you may not know.

 39) Independence Day was shot in just 72 days.

-41) Chris Evans once sent a text message to Clark Gregg simply saying “Assemble”, which is the tagline for the movie.
+41) Chris Evans once sent a text message to all of the Avengers simply saying “Assemble”, which is the tagline for the movie.
 Gregg stated that this was his favorite text message ever sent to him.

 42) The first Twilight is the only film in the saga to not receive any Razzie Award nominations.